MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 ## Next steps

 - You should validate the cluster after adding or removing a server.
-For more information, see [Validate the cluster](../deploy/validate.md) for more information.
+For more information, see [Validate the cluster](../deploy/validate.md).